connornishijima/connornishijima.github.io/index.md

 ------------------------------

 <blurb>
-<bold>I'm currently open to work</bold>, seeking to a join a team of passionate developers who also want to build and improve upon everything they see around themselves.<br><br>
+<bold>I'm currently open to work</bold>, seeking to a join a team of passionate developers who also want to build and improve upon everything they see around themselves.<br>
 </blurb>

 [Hire Me](https://www.linkedin.com/in/connornishijima/details/experience/){: .btn .btn-green }